sandal-tan/breadboard/README.md

 curl "http://<target_ip_address>/lights/set?red=255&green=255&brightness=10
 ```

-The networking aspect of the API is configured under the [networking section][#Networking].
+The networking aspect of the API is configured under the [networking section](#networking).
 By default, the API runs on
 port 80 and allows all hosts to connect.
 Both of these values can be changed:

 ```json